MaskingTechnology/jitar/documentation/docs/fundamentals/runtime-services.md

 * source - location of the application code (optional, default `./src`).
 * cache - location of the application cache (optional, default `./.jitar`).
 * index - file to serve when accessed by a web browser (optional, default `index.html`).
+* serveIndexOnNotFound - when true, the index file will be served if the requested file is not found (default `false`).
 * assets - list of whitelisted assets (optional, default `undefined`).
 * overrides - map with import overrides (optional, default `undefined`).